lorenzozangari/ME2-BERT/README.md

 ## References

 ```
 Lorenzo Zangari, Candida M. Greco, Davide Picca, Andrea Tagarelli.
-"ME²-BERT: Are Events and Emotions what you need for Moral Foundations Prediction?"
+"ME²-BERT: Are Events and Emotions what you need for Moral Foundation Prediction?"
 Proceedings of the 31st International Conference on Computational Linguistics (COLING), Abu Dhabi, UAE, January 19–24, 2025.
 Association for Computational Linguistics.
 ```